 Date Discovered March 11, 2008

-Description Microsoft Excel is prone to a remote code-execution vulnerability.
+Description Microsoft Office is prone to a remote memory-corruption vulnerability.

 - Microsoft Office 2004 for Mac

-Microsoft released fixes and an advisory to address this issue.
+The vendor released an advisory and updates.
 Please see the references for more information.

 Copyright © Symantec Corporation.